scussen/synthmixerdemo/README.md

 - Pitch adjustment on instrument 2 will not effect the note pitch of the notes on instrument 1 as instrument 1 does not go though the effects unit.
 This you can demonstrate by playing notes with both bus 1 and 2 on while applying a pitch adjustment
 - Multiple keyborad notes can be played at once

-licence info:
+Licence info:

 - The GeneralUser GS sound font is from [S. Christian Collins](http://www.schristiancollins.com/generaluser.php) where you will find his current licence

+Presentation:

-My slide deck for the Dec 6th, 2013 'Intro To iOS Core Audio' presentation for the Cocoa Conspiracy here is on [Slide Share](http://www.slideshare.net/slideshow/embed_code/29184534)
+- my slide deck for the Dec 6th, 2013 'Intro To iOS Core Audio' presentation for the Cocoa Conspiracy here is on [Slide Share](http://www.slideshare.net/slideshow/embed_code/29184534)